FireChickenProductivity/TerminalChicken/README.md

 consume: sends the current line to the terminal and deletes it.
 This can be useful for commands you would not want to accidentally repeat.

-run (user.cursorless_target): sends the line containing the target to the terminal and puts the cursor on the bottom of the file.
+run (user.cursorless_target): sends the line containing the target to the terminal and puts the cursor at the bottom of the file.

 complete: attempts to complete the current line using the terminal's completion feature.
 This may not handle all corner cases.
 If only a single completion option is detected, it gets brought back to VSCode.
 Otherwise, all options are shown through a completion menu and you choose the desired one with "completion (option number)".